canonical/microcloud/doc/explanation/networking.md

 - **Built for on-premises or self-hosted use**: MicroCloud is designed for on-premises or self-hosted environments, whereas VPCs are tightly integrated into managed cloud ecosystems.

-- **Self-contained networking environment**: Unlike public cloud VPCs, which operate within a provider’s infrastructure and managed networking services, MicroCloud runs on user-managed hardware and environments.
+- **Self-contained networking environment**: Unlike public cloud VPCs, which operate within a provider’s infrastructure and managed networking components, MicroCloud runs on user-managed hardware and environments.
 Its networking is entirely self-contained, and users can configure external connectivity as needed.

 - **Use of OVN instead of vendor-specific SDN solutions**: Instead of relying on vendor-specific networking solutions, MicroCloud uses OVN to manage internal communication and overlays.